lebao3105/lebao3105/README.md

 Also my desktop projects - in Python, C#, C++ (just one), Pascal.

-My personal website, err outdated: https://lebao3105.github.io/.
+My personal website, outdated: https://lebao3105.github.io/.

 This lebao3105/lebao3105 repo?
 Not only this profile README, I also have dotfiles for Linux desktop!

+There are also many projects in GitLab, for example: JADGenerator for BlackBerry OS 7-, TextWorker (moved from this GitHub profile).

 ## Contact me